 Location: Underway to Fortaleza

 With the test now being over, it will be quite the relief to no longer be woken up to the sound of people practicing their sound signals with each other.
-Most people already hate alarm clocks, try to imagine waking up to human alarm clock.
+Most people already hate alarm clocks; try to imagine waking up to human alarm clock.
 Day 39 marks the day the beeping died.
-The crew have all been noticing that the time is now just starting to fly by, now that we have really gotten into a schedule, and our time management skills have finally adapted to the Argo schedule, we seem to forget that we are almost halfway through our journey a lot of the time.
+The crew has all been noticing that the time is now just starting to fly by, now that we have really gotten into a schedule, and our time management skills have finally adapted to the Argo schedule, we seem to forget that we are almost halfway through our journey a lot of the time.
 Which can be looked at positively.
-No one is counting the days until we will no longer be together, instead we are all living in the moment, and loving everyday that comes at us, rain or shine, hot or cold.
+No one is counting the days until we will no longer be together.
+Instead, we are all living in the moment and loving every day that comes at us, rain or shine, hot or cold.
 While it will be weird to one day no longer be aboard Argo, that’s a thought we can keep for a later date.

 Experience true hands-on education when you and your crew round the Cape of Good Hope and navigate your floating campus north to the warm waters of the Caribbean.
 The open ocean will become a second home and you’ll explore destinations few people have even heard of during this epic expedition.View Details